 Source: Freshfields Bruckhaus Deringer, December 2019

 The key analytical tool that might prove pertinent is climate attribution.
-This rapidly evolving science allows human impacts on climate change to be assessed, right down to the individual company level.
-By taking a pre-industrial climate scenario, then comparing it with one that takes man-made emissions into account, it may be possible to define the human contribution.
+This rapidly evolving science allows human impacts on climate change to be assessed (within certain data constraints), right down to the individual company level.
+By taking a pre-industrial climate scenario, then comparing it with one that takes man-made emissions into account, it may be possible to define the human contribution in a particular scenario.

 One important consideration in legal action is whether greenhouse gas emitters can be shown to have known about environmental risks but pressed ahead with harmful activities regardless.
 If evidence like this coexists with information from an internationally recognised body like the Intergovernmental Panel on Climate Change, companies may find it harder to have the cases against them dismissed.